globulus/kotlinUi/README.md

 ##### State collections and lists

 The KotlinUi lib provides two classes, *StateCollection* and *StateList*, that represent a mutable collection and list, respectively, that **updates its bound KViews when its content changes**.
-E.g, when a *StateList*'s *add* or *remove* methods are called, its bound KViews will be notified of the change.
+E.g, when a *StateList*'s *add* or *remove* methods are called (or any other mutating method), its bound KViews will be notified of the change.

 ```kotlin
 val numbers = stateList(mutableListOf(1, 2, 3, 4), ::numbers)